jiayii01/CV/README.md

 # Emotion and Gender Classification Computer Vision Project

 ## 👷🏻‍♀️ Why did I build this?
 Exploring something new and exposing myself to the domain of Computer Vision!
-Utilised keras (VGG16), OpenCV (Caffe) and Streamlit
+Utilised keras (VGG16), OpenCV (Caffe) and Streamlit.
+Streamlit site ran locally and models are not uploaded as it was too big

 ## 💻 User Interface built using Streamlit
 ### sad male